mindspore-ai/docs/install/mindspore_ascend_install_conda_en.md

 ### Installing MindSpore

 Ensure that you are in the Conda virtual environment and run the following command to install the latest MindSpore.
-To install other versions, please refer to the specified the version of [Version List](https://www.mindspore.cn/versions) after `mindspore=`.
+To install other versions, please refer to the specified the version of [Version List](https://www.mindspore.cn/versions) after `conda install mindspore=`.

 ```bash
 conda install mindspore -c mindspore -c conda-forge
 ```

 When the network is connected, dependencies of MindSpore are automatically downloaded during the .whl package installation.
-(For details about the dependency, see required_package in [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py).)
-In other cases, you need to install it by yourself.
-When running models, you need to install additional dependencies based on requirements.txt specified for different models in [ModelZoo](https://gitee.com/mindspore/models/tree/master/).
-For details about common dependencies, see [requirements.txt](https://gitee.com/mindspore/mindspore/blob/master/requirements.txt).
+(For details about the dependency, see required_package in [setup.py](https://gitee.com/mindspore/mindspore/blob/master/setup.py)).
+In other cases, you need to install dependencies by yourself.

 ## Configuring Environment Variables